tek/proteome.nvim/README.md

 Creates bare git repositories for each project at `{g:proteome_history_base}/type__name`, where a snapshot of the current project state is commited every time `ProSave` is executed.
-This provides a separate persistant undo history with git comfort without using the project's regular git repository.
+This provides a separate persistent undo history with git comfort without using the project's regular git repository.

 ## License